Nigel van Oostrum

-Nigel Luuk van Oostrum (born 19 September 1990) is a British-Dutch professional basketball player who last played for Landstede Hammers of the BNXT League.
+Nigel Luuk van Oostrum (born 19 September 1990) is a British-Dutch former professional basketball player who last played for Landstede Hammers of the BNXT League.

 College career

 Van Oostrum played college basketball with the Franklin Pierce Ravens in the NCAA Division II.

 Professional career

 Van Oostrum started his professional career with Den Helder Kings of the Dutch Basketball League (DBL).
 When that club was dissolved in December 2014, he signed with Aris Leeuwarden.

 In July 2016, Van Oostrum joined Landstede Basketbal.
 On 5 October 2017, he won his first trophy with Landstede after the club won the Dutch Basketball Supercup.
 In the 2018–19 season, Van Oostrum was the captain of the Landstede team that won the club's first national championship.
 In the following 2019–20 season, he played together with his brother Devon van Oostrum on the Hammers.

 In 2022, Van Oostrum was diagnosed to have a brain tumor and underwent surgery.

 On 30 April 2022, Van Oostrum's number 7 was retired by the Hammers.